Wang Zongyuan

 Wang Zongyuan (王宗源; born 24 October 2001) is a Chinese diver.

 Wang competed in the 2019 World Aquatics Championships and won gold in the 1 metre springboard.
-He also competed at the Tokyo 2020 Summer Olympics and won gold in the Men's 3m synchro event and the silver in the 3m springboard.
+He also competed at the Tokyo 2020 Summer Olympics and won gold in the Men's 3m synchro event with Xie Siyi and the silver in the 3m springboard.
+At the 2024 Summer Olympics in Paris, Wang won gold with Long Daoyi in the 3 m synchro event.